crytic/building-secure-contracts/program-analysis/echidna/end-to-end-testing.md

 ## Capturing transactions

-Before starting to write interesting properties, it is necessary to to collect an etheno trace to replay it inside Echidna:
+Before starting to write interesting properties, it is necessary to to collect an Etheno trace to replay it inside Echidna:

 First, start Etheno: